arendarski/Mean-Reversion-Cointegration-Trading/README.md

-# Mean-Reversion & Cointegration scripts
+# Mean-Reversion & Cointegration scripts in Python

 #### [Simple Mean Reversion Strategy in Python](https://github.com/arendarski/Simple-Mean-Reversion-Strategy-in-Python)
-* Unit root Testing (7 tests) a selected trading pair
+* Unit root testing (using 7 tests) a selected trading pair
 * Backtesting this pair using zScore ratio.

 #### [Selection and Backtesting of a portfolio of pairs based on Cointegration in Python](https://github.com/arendarski/Backtesting-of-a-Portfolio-of-Pairs-Based-on-Cointegration-in-Python)